imperugo/imperugo.github.io/_posts/2014-06-09-top-must-know-frameworks-for-net-web-developers.markdown

 ######Website: *[http://www.quartz-scheduler.net/](http://www.quartz-scheduler.net/)*<br/>
 ######Source code: *[https://github.com/quartznet/quartznet](https://github.com/quartznet/quartznet)*<br/>

 Quartz.NET is a job scheduling system for small or large applications.
-Like Commong Logging also this, is a porting from a Java project ([here](http://quartz-scheduler.org/) more info).
+Like Common Logging, this is a porting from a Java project ([here](http://quartz-scheduler.org/) more info).
 It offers several ways to run a job, from Cron pattern to special calendar, or whatever you like.
 The nice thing is you can have a storage for your jobs (configurable SQL, Mongo, MySql .....) very useful for scalable applications.

 <br/>